Characters: Naruto - Other Characters

 - One-Winged Angel:

-- When she realized just how much power she'd passed on to her sons, she merged with the God Tree and turned it into the Ten-Tails to take her chakra back.
+- When she realized just how much power she'd passed on to her sons, she merged with the God Tree and turned into the Ten-Tails to take her chakra back.
+After having all of her chakra removed she is transformed into the Demonic Statue of the Outer Path, which while vastly weaker than her Ten Tailed Beast form is still powerful enough to No Sell powerful attacks.

-- When she's hit by nine Rasenshurikens, each empowered by one of the nine beasts, she mutates into a massive amalgam of the nine with a fanged rabbit head and the Third Eye of the Ten-Tails.
+- When she's hit by nine Rasenshurikens, each empowered by one of the nine beasts, she tries to turn into the Juubi but the beasts try to break free, causing her to mutate into a massive amalgam of the nine beasts with Kaguya herself becoming a fanged rabbit with the Third Eye of the Ten-Tails as the Tenth head.

-- Outside-Context Villain: Nobody saw her coming, not even Madara himself, who knew of her, but not of her significance.
-Even Hagoromo never realized that she was the will of the Ten-Tails, something Black Zetsu mocks.
+- Outside-Context Villain: Nobody saw her coming, not even Madara himself, who knew of her but not of her significance.
+Even Hagoromo never realized that she was the Ten-Tails, something Black Zetsu mocks.
 Interestingly, this actually works both ways: She initially mistook Naruto and Sasuke for being her own sons' reincarnations, rather than her grandsons' via Hagoromo.
-She doesn't appear to be fully up on recent events.
+She doesn't appear to be fully up on recent events, which is justified considering she spent most of ninja history as the Demonic Statue of the Outer Path.

 - Justified, because Black Zetsu, who is a brilliant enough Chess Master to have orchestrated all of ninja history, deliberately erased almost all records of her to ensure that nobody was prepared to fight her.